KYRGYZSTAN

 YURT-BASED SKI AND SPLITBOARD TOURS

-2025 marks fifteen years of 40 Tribes ops in Kyrgyzstan.
+2026 marks sixteen years of 40 Tribes ops in Kyrgyzstan.

 ThE EXPERIENCE